jccriado/matchingtools/doc/quickstart.rst

 ================

-In this section we will be creating a simple model to show some of the features of `effective`.
+In this section we will be creating a simple model to show some of the features of Effective.
 This example and more, involving more complex cases that make use of the `extras` package can be found in the `examples folder`_ at the GitHub repository of the project.